thedankestofmemes360noscopetrixshot/jekyll-now/_posts/2016-09-23-blogging-lesson-2.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
     <td>I listened in lessons and payed attention.
-I also thought through everything before asking for help</td>
+I also thought through everything before asking for help and made notes on all the important things that i woukd need for future lessons and for that lesson.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>If i talked less in lessons i would get more done</td>
+    <td>If i talked less in lessons i would get more done and i would not have as much homework to do when i get home.
+This was one of the only habbits that i thinki need to work on because i think if i didnt talk i would have been able to achieve everything i needed to acheive.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>Next time i will focus more and talk less in lessons which will allow me to do more in lessons
+    <td>Next time i will focus more and talk less in lessons which will allow me to do more in lessons this means that i will get less homework and i will have more time to do what i want to do after school.
 </td>
   </tr>
 </table>